Matcha Buyer Beware

 Science vs Opinion

-While it’s true matcha tea offers some tremendous health benefits very few scientific studies have been devoted entirely to matcha.
+While it’s true matcha tea offers some great health benefits very few scientific studies have been devoted entirely to matcha.
 In fact, most of the evidence trotted out by retailers is anecdotal — the opinion of matcha tea drinkers.

 Matcha Buyer Beware